-Research is an essential component of the mission of Redeemer University College, and the University has a responsibility to ensure that the highest ethical standards are met in the conduct of research involving human and animal participants.
+Research is an essential component of the mission of Redeemer University, and the University has a responsibility to ensure that the highest ethical standards are met in the conduct of research involving human and animal participants.

-Redeemer University College endorses the principles set out in the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2 2014).
+Redeemer University endorses the principles set out in the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2 2018).

-Policies and procedures are posted internally on Redeemer’s Portal.
-Our Integrity in Research and Scholarship policy is available here to view.
+Policies and procedures are posted internally on Redeemer’s App.
+Our Integrity in Research and Scholarship policy is available to view.
 For more information, please contact the Research Office.

 Faculty and staff who wish to conduct research with human or animal subjects must comply with Redeemer’s Research Ethics Review Policy.
 The primary investigator must follow these steps: